 Answer

-- Sovereignty and integrity of the State
+- Sovereignty and integrity of India,

-- Security of the State
+- Security of the State,

-- Friendly relations with foreign countries
+- Friendly relations with foreign countries,

-- Public order
+- Public order,

-- Decency and morality
+- Decency or morality,

-- Contempt of court
+- Contempt of court,

-- Incitement to an offense
+- Incitement to an offence.

 - Freedom of access to all sources of information,

-- Freedom of circulation.
+- Freedom of circulation to reach the public.

 Important Mains Questions Series for Judiciary, APO & University Exams